Dc-qwerty/Group-4-phase-2-project/README.md

 This analysis aims to identify what types of films are currently performing best at the box office and which studios are the best to guide our new movie studio's content strategy.
 We'll examine three key relationships:

-# Conclusion

-Acording to our analysis of current and historical box office trends, we identified several factors that correlate with a film’s financial success.
-These insights provide a strategic foundation for launching a successful movie studio.

  # Summary of Findings